sergemart/Wyoming-SaluteSpeech-Gateway/README.md

                         etc.
   --ssml-template SSML_TEMPLATE
-                        A name of the SSML template file, if SSML is used --keep-audio-files    Keep intermediate audio files, if set --download-dir DOWNLOAD_DIR
+                        A name of the SSML template file, if SSML is used --tags-to-remove TAGS_TO_REMOVE
+                        A comma-separated list of XML tags (without <>) which should be removed from a text to be synthesized --keep-audio-files    Keep intermediate audio files, if set --download-dir DOWNLOAD_DIR
                         A directory to temporarily store intermediate audio